echinopscis/echinopscis.github.io/pages/contributing.md

 - Development of quickadd scripts and templates, e.g.:
 	- Quickadd plugin to access genomic resources
 - Documentation of useful plugins, or how to configure / use in different ways, e.g.:
+	- Evaluation of different graph / network display plugins (e.g. [Juggl](https://github.com/HEmile/juggl))
-	- Display of TDWG World Geographical Scheme for Recording Plant Distributions polygons on leaflet map
+	- Display of [TDWG World Geographical Scheme for Recording Plant Distributions](https://github.com/jiacona/tdwg-geojson) polygons on [leaflet map](https://github.com/valentine195/obsidian-leaflet-plugin)
 - Evaluation of alternative personal knowledge management software - alternatives to Obsidian such as [logseq](https://logseq.com/) etc.

 ## Why use github?
 Our colleagues at [GBIF](https://github.com/GBIF), [Atlas of Living Australia](https://github.com/AtlasOfLivingAustralia), [iDigBio](https://github.com/iDigBio), [Biodiversity Information Standards (TDWG)](https://github.com/TDWG) and many other organisations use github to manage their projects  - including documentation and community-building as well as the management of technical resources like source code.
 If you've ever submitted feedback or reported a problem via the  GBIF data portal, your report would have resulted in a ["portal-feedback"](https://github.com/gbif/portal-feedback) github issue, meaning that other users have maximum visibility of known issues, work-arounds and fixes.
 Management of issues and proposed features "in the open" also enables users to participate in prioritisation.
-The github environment is well-documented and many open science curricula cover the usage basics.
+The github environment is well-documented and many open science resources are available which explain how to use it.
 In the future, if it is necessary to move from github to a different platform, we would be able to collaborate and learn from our colleagues about how best to do this.